DLR-RM/RAFCON/doc/configuration.rst

 PORT\_SNAP\_DISTANCE
   | Default: ``5``
   | Unit: Pixel
-  | Maximum distane to a port, at which the moved end of a connection is
+  | Maximum distance to a port, at which the moved end of a connection is
     snapped to a port (outcome, input, output, scoped variable).

 LOGGING\_SHOW\_VERBOSE